cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 # set to the Usage Model configured in the Cloudflare dashboard for that Worker.
 usage_model = "bundled" | "unbound"

-# A list of routes that your worker should be published to.
+# A list of routes that your Worker should be published to.
 # Only one of `routes` or `route` is required.
-# Only required when `workers_dev` is false, and there is no scheduled worker (refer to `triggers`)
+# Only required when `workers_dev` is false, and there is no scheduled Worker (refer to `triggers`)
 routes = ["routes"] | [{ pattern = "*", zone_id = "ZONE_ID" }] | [{ pattern = "*", zone_name = "ZONE_NAME" }]

 # The same as routes, but only one.
 route = "routes" | { pattern = "*", zone_id = "ZONE_ID" } | { pattern = "*", zone_name = "ZONE_NAME" }

-# Lets you call workers periodically, much like a cron job.
+# Lets you call Workers periodically, much like a cron job.
 # More details: https://developers.cloudflare.com/workers/platform/cron-triggers
 # @default `{crons:[]}`
 [triggers]